 Here below are a cross section of Wedding Photographer Questions which frequently come up from couples.
 Questions you should ask your wedding photographer.
 What questions do you ask a photographer for wedding?
 Or perhaps more of a wedding photographer meeting checklist!
 So without further ado, after your engagement here’s my 20 questions to ask your wedding photographer.

-It’s always a good idea to let guests know beforehand if they are to feature in a group shot to eliminate the wedding photography turning into cat herding!!
+It would be great if one or two guests (perhaps the best man, an usher or a bridesmaid) can help me as ‘photo monitors’ to gather the guests.
+It’s always a good idea to let guests know beforehand if they are in a group shot to eliminate the wedding photography turning into cat herding!!

 Every single image from your wedding is fully assessed by myself and subsequently graded for colour and tone and then tidied up if required.